scapota6/flint-financial-app/README.md

 ---

-Built with ❤️ using modern web technologies for seamless financial management.
+Built with ❤️ using modern web technologies for seamless financial management.# OFFICIALFLINTAPP